christianbernecker/json-explorer/DEPLOYMENT.md

 This script will:
 1. Display a pre-deployment checklist
 2. Run build checks
-3. Commit changes
+3. Commit changes (if running locally)
-4. Push to the staging branch
+4. Push to the staging branch (if running locally)
-5. Trigger the staging deployment webhook **manually**
+5. Trigger the staging deployment webhook **exactly once**

 ### Production Deployment